-New law allows law enforcement to take down
+New law allows law enforcement to take down 'nefarious' drones

 Latest Weather Blog

-New law allows law enforcement to take down "nefarious" drones
+New law allows law enforcement to take down 'nefarious' drones

 BATON ROUGE — Gov. Jeff Landry recently signed a bill into law that allows both state and local law enforcement to take down unmanned drones.